 Balancing Risk and Reward

-In situations like this, it’s important to remember that sugar itself is not the problem.
-There are plenty of healthful foods like apples, strawberries, carrots, and sweet potatoes that are loaded with natural sugars (and a lot of nutrients, especially when organic).
-Even still, many food producers work to convince consumers that sugar is unhealthy and, unfortunately, many consumers believe it.
+In situations like this, it's important to remember that sugar itself is not the concern.
+The excessive amounts of added refined sugar in the average American diet are the real issue.
+There are plenty of healthful foods like apples, strawberries, carrots, and sweet potatoes that contain natural sugars (and a lot of nutrients, especially when organic).
+Even still, many food producers work to convince consumers that all sugars are unhealthy and, unfortunately, many consumers believe it.
 However, when it comes to proper nutrition, there has to be balance.

 Our bodies cannot function without proper nutrition, so the main purpose of our diet should be to nourish our bodies.
 Many foods, no matter what the packaging may claim, offer more risk than reward.
 Foods like white flour are not good because many minerals, vitamins, and phytonutrients are lost during the refinement process.
 Making informed decisions is one of the best ways to ensure that you're taking proper care of your body and it all starts by developing a better understanding of nutrition facts and food labeling.